PrioritySoftware/PrioritySoftware.github.io/_sdk/Interact-with-External-Systems.md

 Copy a file:\
 <code>EXECUTE COPYFILE :source, :destination;</code>

+[22.1] (Requires up to date BIN folder)\
+When using copyfile to the MAIL or SYNC system folders, there is no need to create folders ahead of time.
+The system will automatically create them as necessary.
+Note that the names of created folders are always in lowercase (even if specified in UPPERCASE).

 Download a file from the Internet:\
 <CODE>EXECUTE COPYFILE '-i', :url, :tofile, timeout, [:msgfile\];</CODE>